Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 The integer number after the prefix is used to determine the hostname of the master node.
 For example, `mn02` corresponds to host name `ncn-m002`.

-Typically, the BMC of the first master node is not connected to the HMN network, as its BMC is connected to the site network.
+Typically, the BMC of the first master node is not connected to the HMN, as its BMC is connected to the site network.

 #### SHCD
 Example master node where its BMC is connected to the HMN.
 The master node is in slot 2 in cabinet 3000, and its BMC is connected to port 25 in the management leaf-bmc switch in slot 14 of cabinet 3000.